klebgenomics/Klebsiella-genome-metadata/README.md

 The data submission template is available [here](https://docs.google.com/spreadsheets/d/1B1G6akgdNItXsk85QsX3TZvumM1ROZZfYnt-h3FzUoA/edit?usp=sharing).
 Please DO NOT enter data directly into this version.
 Please MAKE A COPY to add your own data.
 Once completed email or share your copy to XXXXX.

+The full list of data fields, value formats and options are shown in the tables below.

+#### Fields with restricted vocabularies
+Some fields have restricted vocabularies and/or require selection from a list of predefined data values.
+In most cases the list of possible values can be accessed and searched via a drop-down list within the submission template (also shown in the tables below, marked 'Choose from list') and only values matching those in the list will be accepted.
+However, in a minority of cases the possible set of values is derived from an established ontology that is too large for inclusion within the submission template.
+These fields are marked as, 'Controlled vocabulary,' with a link to the appropriate ontology e.g. NCBI taxnomy database or MeSH disease ontology.

+#### Fields with a list of suggested values
+In some cases it is desirable to have a restricted vocabulary to support data harmonisation, but there are no appropriate predefined ontologies and too many foseable options to create a definitive list.
+In these cases, we provide a list of suggested values that we expect to capture the vast majorirty of scenarios, but also provide the option to enter alternative values via free text.
+These fields are marked in the tables below as, 'Choose common values from the list, or if none are appropriate, enter free text'.
+The submission template includes a drop-down list of the suggested values, but will allow other values to be entered (these free text entries will be marked with warnings).

 ## Isolate metadata fields